ProspectOne/flexbalancer-js-docs/docs/Advanced-Use-Cases.md

         return;
     }
 ```
-If no providers with desired uptime - just use the `default` one:
+If no providers with the desired uptime - we just use the `default` one:
 ```typescript
     // No available providers - return default decision = providers.find(provider => provider.name === defaultProvider);